bostonwp/functionality-plugins/README.md

 All functionality plugins must meet the following criteria:

-* Must service one specifc purpose
+* Must serve one specifc purpose
 * Follows WordPress development guidelines
 * Uses the Settings API to add settings to existing settings pages (avoid cluttering admin)
 * Provided WordPress filters and actions so other developers can easily modify functionality